Global CucinaGlobal Cucina

 9. 9

-Continue with the pineapple, inserting the triangles until you cover almost the entire surface.
-Finish by garnishing with the berries and a few mint leaves here and there.
+Decorate the tart: place strawberry wedges first with tips facing upwards, then add kiwi slices.
+Insert pineapple triangles to cover almost the entire surface, finish by garnishing with berries and a few mint leaves here and there.
 Your fruit tart is ready.

 Ago's Notes